 Permission inheritance

 An AI assistant can do exactly what the user can do — no more and no less.
-Audit log records the AI as the operator; security model treats it the same as any other client.
+The security model treats it the same as any other client.

 Cost governance